-While the STOP algorithm offers a structured, standardized approach to mechanical ventilation management, several limitations must be acknowledged.
-First, the main focus of this study is on developing and refining the STOP algorithm within the SAM framework in instructional design.
-The paper does not assess its clinical effectiveness or patient outcomes.
-While the algorithm is based on expert insights and current evidence, further testing in real healthcare settings is needed to determine its impact on ventilator practices, patient safety, and clinical outcomes.
-Second, we used a Modified-Delphi consensus method to ensure the clinical relevance and face validity of the final algorithm.
-However, detailed psychometric analyses like inter-rater reliability measurements and round-by-round score changes were not discussed in this article.
-These methodological aspects will be covered in a separate manuscript focusing on the Delphi process.
-Therefore, the current results confirm content validity and usability but are not statistically definitive.
+While the STOP algorithm offers a standardized approach to mechanical ventilation management, several limitations warrant acknowledgment.
+First, the primary focus of this study is on developing and refining the STOP algorithm within the SAM framework in instructional design.
+The paper does not evaluate its clinical effectiveness or patient outcomes.
+Although the algorithm is based on expert insights and current evidence, further testing in real healthcare settings is necessary to determine its impact on ventilator practices, patient safety, and clinical outcomes.
+Second, we employed a Modified-Delphi consensus method to ensure the clinical relevance and face validity of the final algorithm.
+However, detailed psychometric analyses, such as inter-rater reliability measurements and round-by-round score changes, were not addressed in this article.
+These methodological aspects will be discussed in a separate manuscript focusing on the Delphi process.
+Consequently, the current results confirm content validity and usability but are not statistically definitive.
 Third, the findings may not be directly applicable to all ICU settings due to variations in resources, staffing, and care protocols.
-While a diverse group of clinicians was involved in the development, the implementation of feasibility may differ, especially in locations with limited respiratory therapy support or technology.
+While a diverse group of clinicians contributed to the development, the feasibility of implementation may vary, especially in locations with limited respiratory therapy support or technology.
 Local adaptation of the algorithm and context-specific implementation strategies may be necessary.
-Additionally, the study did not formally evaluate human factors such as usability under high workload conditions or time constraints during development.
+Additionally, the study did not formally assess human factors such as usability under high workload conditions or time constraints during development.
 Although STOP was designed as a user-friendly cognitive aid, empirical usability assessments are required to evaluate its performance in actual ICU workflows.
-Finally, STOP is intended to assist clinicians in decision-making rather than replace human involvement.
-Its effectiveness depends on clinician engagement, adherence, and appropriate application in the clinical context.
-Variations in training, experience, and workflow integration can impact how consistently the algorithm is used.
+Lastly, STOP is intended to assist clinicians in decision-making rather than replace human involvement.
+Its effectiveness hinges on clinician engagement, adherence, and appropriate application in clinical contexts.
+Variations in training, experience, and workflow integration can affect the consistency of algorithm use.
 To address these constraints, a prospective stepped-wedge cluster implementation and testing study (PIT-STOP) is currently underway (Figure 1).
-This study aims to assess real-world usability, adherence, and clinical impact in diverse ICU settings, with continuous enhancements based on feedback from frontline clinicians.
+This study aims to evaluate real-world usability, adherence, and clinical impact in diverse ICU settings, incorporating continuous enhancements based on feedback from front-line clinicians.